You Are Here.

 Lionel(tm) Standard Gauge Tinplate locomotiveThe first electric trains were large by today's standards.
 Most of them were about the size of today's garden trains, although you couldn't use them outside, of course - they were tin-plated steel that would eventually rust under the driest conditions.

 These "Standard Gauge" trains ran on track with the rails about 2" apart.
 Cars seven inches high, five inches wide, and 16" long were common, although some of the cheaper sets used smaller measurements.
 American Flyer Standard Gauge LocomotiveBut not everyone had room for such a large train.
 Those trains were also expensive.
 Some of the early sets cost as much as, say, a contemporary automobile.
 But as manufacturing techniques improved and "economies of scale" grew, the cost of a good set eventually came down to that of, say, a refrigerator or other major appliance.
 Still, between 1901 and 1950, a name-brand electric train was a major purchase that needed to be budgeted.
-And since it was, after all, a toy, what was more natural than giving the train as a Christmas present?
+And since it was, after all, a toy, what was more natural than giving the most expensive toy you were ever going to buy as a Christmas present?
 THE Christmas present, in fact.
-Ives Standard Gauge Tinplate Locomotive - Electrics were easier to make than steamers, and were popular in New York City, where many real electric locomotives operated.
+Ives Standard Gauge Tinplate Locomotive - Models of electrics were easier to make than steamers, and they were popular in Northeastern cities where many real electric locomotives operated.

 Of course, once the mysterious huge box was opened, it was only logical to route the train around the now-naked-looking Christmas tree.** So between Christmas and the day the tree came down, the train would run almost constantly, with almost everyone in the family taking a turn at operating it.
 Next year, of course, the train would come out before the presents appeared, and run a week or two before Christmas.
 And any cars or accessories in the new pile of presents were added to the temporary "railroad" as well.

-All of these Christmas railroads were important precursors of the Holiday Villages that were made popular by Dept. 56 many years later, as well as the display railroads operating in many botanical gardens as I write this article.
-(To this day, certain Maryland fire departments strive to keep the Train Garden tradition alive.***)
+All of these Christmas railroads and villages were important precursors of the Holiday Villages that were made popular by Dept. 56 many years later, as well as the display railroads operating in many botanical gardens as I write this article.
+(Even today, certain Maryland fire departments strive to keep the Train Garden tradition alive.***)

 Trains Became Smaller And More Realistic

-Of course, the Standard Gauge trains were too big to leave sitting out indefinitely (although a few families were able to dedicate an attic or unused bedroom to a railroad).
+Unfortunately, Standard Gauge trains were too big to leave sitting out indefinitely.
 Early Lionel O Gauge Locomotive - Details are realistic, but the length of the locomotive has been compressed, and at least one pair of wheels has been left out to compensate.Smaller track gauges were tried; the most successful for about 50 years was "O" gauge, which has rails that are about 1.25" apart.
 Over the same period, the trains began to look more and more like the real trains they were imitating.
-Soon the hobby of "model railroading" was born, as train fans began building permanent railroads that looked and operated as much like the real thing as possible, given the available resources.
+Soon the hobby of "model railroading" was born.
+Train fans began building permanent railroads that looked and operated as much like the real thing as possible, often in a basement or attic.

 American Flyer S Gauge Locomotive - at 3/16 inch to the foot, American Flyer could build trains that had realistic proportions, but the size adjustment was too little, too late for many model railroaders.Even at half the size of the Standard Gauge trains, O-scale trains were too large to fit into most homes without some compromises.
 So Lionel and other companies typically made their equipment about 3/4 the size it ought to be.
-Eventually, American Flyer decided that they might as well reduce the width of the rails to match the scale of the train, and S-scale was born.
-But a few companies "leapfrogged" S gauge and went right to a size that was about Half the size of O scale - HO, for short.
+Eventually, American Flyer adopted narrower track and S-scale was born.
+But a few companies "leapfrogged" S gauge and went right to a size that was about half the size of O scale - HO, for short.

 Christmas Railroads Take a Back Seat to Model Railroads

-Gradually, many serious model train hobbyists migrated to HO trains (and even smaller scales) because they could fit more railroading into a small, but permanent space.
-For a while, many families that had HO railroads in the basement still had Lionel or American Flyer trains they could run around the tree during the holidays.
+HO allowed serious hobbyists to fit more railroading into a small, but permanent space.
+For a while, many families that had HO railroads in the basement still ran Lionel or American Flyer trains around the tree during the holidays.
 But HO trains (and smaller scales) weren't big enough to make much of an impression around a full-sized Christmas tree.
-And as the next generation of model railroaders grew up on HO, many families that were interested in trains nevertheless stopped bothering to set up temporary living-room railroads at Christmas.
+So the generation who grew up with "just" HO stopped bothering to set up temporary living-room railroads at Christmas.

 In the 1960s, both Lionel and American Flyer fell on hard times.
-Model railroaders were buying HO trains, and few people who weren't model railroaders knew how to keep the trains running properly, so fewer and fewer Christmas trees were adorned with working trains.
-Many Lionel and AF trains found their way to collectors, who disdained to run "collectibles"; many other big trains gathered dust, or worse yet, rust.
+Model railroaders were buying HO trains, and fewer and fewer Christmas trees were surrounded by working trains of any scale.

 Other forms of so-called "family" entertainment also began taking huge chunks out of people's schedules, the biggest single example being television.
 Later, video games, youth sports, and home computers drew even more energy and interest away from any kind of toy or model trains.
 Eventually, model railroading of all kinds was beginning to "level off" as a hobby, and many wondered how to keep the next generation interested in the hobby.